imumar07/imumar07/README.md

-- 👋 Hi, I’m @imumar07
+- 👋 Hi, I’m Syed Umar
-- 👀 I’m interested in FULL STACK DEVELOPMENT
+- 👀 I’m aspiring FULL STACK DEVELOPER
-- 🌱 I’m currently learning AI,ML
+- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on ML project on Diabetes Prediction
+- 💞️ I’m looking to collaborate on an ML and Full Stack projects
 - 📫 How to reach me MAIL ME AT:umar630934@gmail.com

 <!---